apache/flink/docs/dev/table/connect.md

   'connector.write.buffer-flush.max-size' = '10mb',

   -- optional: writing option, determines how many rows to insert per round trip.
   -- This can help performance on writing to JDBC database.
-No default value, -- i.e. the default flushing is not depends on the number of buffered rows.
+Default value is "-1", -- i.e. the default flushing is not depends on the number of buffered rows.
   'connector.write.buffer-flush.max-rows' = '1000',

   -- optional: writing option, sets a flush interval flushing buffered requesting -- if the interval passes, in milliseconds.
-Default value is "0s", which means -- no asynchronous flush thread will be scheduled.
+Default value is "-1ms", which means -- no asynchronous flush thread will be scheduled.
   'connector.write.buffer-flush.interval' = '2s'
 )